marioesparza0901/post-install-config/README.md

 </p>
 <br />
- To assign each agent to certain teams so that they can assign tickets to other agents from other teams if needed.
+ To assign each agent to specific teams to allow them to assign tickets to other agents from other teams if needed.
 Simply click on Teams and add each agent to their required team.
 In this instance, we'll assign Jane Doe to Online Banking and John Doe to Support.
 <p>
 <img src="https://i.imgur.com/b5WfIq1.png" height="80%" width="80%" alt="setting agents access"/>
 <img src="https://i.imgur.com/dfg5fLP.png" height="80%" width="80%" alt="john and jane doe agents"/>

 <h2></h2>

 </p>

 <p>

-We can also create users (customers) that need support.
-To do that, click on the Agent Panel at the top right then click on Users then Add User.
+We can also create users (customers) who need support.
+To do that, click on the Agent Panel at the top right, then click on Users, then Add User.
 In this example, we can create 2 users named Karen and Ken.

 </p>
 <br />
 <p>